How to Make a Ticking Stripe Fabric Heart Wreath

-- 1-2 yards of ticking fabric in your color choice (I only used 1 yard)
+- 1-2 yards of ticking fabric in your color choice (I only used 1 yard, in red)

-- Wire form (wreath or round, or whatever!)
-(I bought mine at Dollar Tree, but you can also find them at Hobby Lobby)
+- Wire form (heart or round, or whatever!)
+(Link supplied for your convenience, however, I bought mine at Dollar Tree, but you can also find them at Hobby Lobby)

 - Wire cutters (optional)